minprog/uva-prog-ai/30 Worksheets/10 Week 1/50 Programming Output.md

 <textarea name="output-01"></textarea>

-<li>What is output by the following line of code?
+<li>What is output by the following line of code?</li>

 {: .language-java}
     System.out.println((8 * 4 * 2 + 6) / 2 + 4);

 <textarea name="output-02"></textarea>

-<li>What is output by the following program for each of the input values 5, 7, 100, -7, and 0?
+<li>What is output by the following program for each of the input values 5, 7, 100, -7, and 0?</li>

 {: .language-java}
     import java.util.Scanner;